Contemporary art and curatorship

 Among the last curated and co-curated projects outside SAVVY Contemporary: For the Phoenix to Find Its Form in Us.
 On Restitution, Reparations, and Rehabilitation; Insectopia by Robert Gabris (Villa Romana, Florence, Italy); Latitude on Air: Unsettling Power Relations (radio festival with Goethe-Institut and reboot.fm); Exlamating Still!
 On the Noise of Images (Rencontres de Bamako – African Biennale of Photography); SAVVY FUNK.
 An iteration of Every Time A Ear di Soun — a documenta 14 Radio Program (SAVVY Contemporary, Berlin, in collaboration with Documenta 14 and Deutschlandfunk).

-Manuela Lietti is an independent art critic and curator specialized in contemporary Asian art, who currently lives and works between Beijing and Milan.
-In the last twenty years, Manuela has been active as a curator, critic, and coordinator in the field of gallery and museum exhibitions as well as public art projects in China and abroad.
+Manuela Lietti is an independent art critic and curator specializing in contemporary Asian art who currently lives and works between Beijing and Milan.
+Since 2003, she has been active as a curator, critic, and coordinator of gallery and museum exhibitions, as well as public art projects, in China and abroad.